bakame-php/cron-expression/README.md

 // )
 ```

-`Expression::fromFields` returns a new instance from an associative array using the same index as the one returned by `Expression::toArray`.
+`Expression::fromFields` returns a new instance from an associative array using the same index as the one returned by `Expression::toFields`.

 ```php
 <?php